投稿

 The text must be single-spaced with minimum stylistic enrichment.

-Please use Times New Roman and PMingLiu fonts, 12 pt. (footnotes: 10pt).
+Please use Times New Roman and PMingLiu fonts, 12 pt (10 pt for footnotes).

 Transcription of Chinese characters must follow the pinyin system.

-Authors should provide Chinese characters for every relevant term, title or toponym upon first mention.
-They should be used on the first occurrence only, and must follow their transcription, without parentheses.
+Authors should provide Chinese characters for every relevant term, title, or toponym upon first mention (only).
+Characters follow the transcription, immediately and without parentheses.

 Translations of titles should be provided in English, in parentheses and after the first transcription-characters occurrence only.

-Translations of primary sources must include the original Chinese characters, to be placed below the translation.
+Translations of primary sources must include the original Chinese characters, placed beneath the translation.

-Characters in complex or simplified form are accepted, if used consistently throughout the article.
+Characters in full- or simplified form are accepted, if used consistently throughout the article.

 Figures

 Permission for copyright use must be acquired by authors before submitting their manuscript.
-We accept figures up to a fair limit (ca. 30); authors who wish to include more illustrations should contact the editors beforehand.
+We accept figures up to a fair limit (approx. 30).
+Authors who wish to include a greater number of illustrations should contact the editors beforehand.
 Quality & resolution: minimum 300 dpi.

 References